Nutritional misinformation (intentional or not) is very common on the internet. Here are two examples, with a focus on krill oil.

 Yes, in extremely high doses, fish oil can cause some blood thinning.
 In this instance, we don’t know how much ‘too much’ refers to.
 If you are a ‘bio-hacker,’ your variables are multiple.
 Blaming it all on Omega-3 may be just convenient and semi-supported.

 If you look at the science (and this has been pretty well studied) the reality is somewhat different.
-Fish oil does not appear to cause increased bleeding even when combined with anticoagulant drugs like warfarin or coumadin.
+Fish oil taken at recommended does not appear to cause increased bleeding even when combined with anticoagulant drugs like warfarin or coumadin. *

 Of course, as our mothers told us, we’re all unique little snowflakes.
 For every person who does not notice increased bleeding, there may be one who does.
 More on this subject in an older blog.